-SaM Solutions has extensive expertise creating projects for different industries, including healthcare and medicine.
+SaM Solutions has extensive expertise in creating projects for different industries, including healthcare and medicine.
 One example is a medical mobile application we developed that helps manage and streamline physiatrists’ daily operations during home visits.
 The solution increased the doctors’ mobility, reduced document flow and enhanced the security of personal data.

 Our specialists will be happy to share information on the projects we developed with IoT, AI, machine learning and other technologies.